 [24] As noted previously, the CARB put weight on the sales comparables #2 and #7.
 These sales at \$17.85 per sq. ft. and \$13.12 per sq. ft. are for larger sites and should be adjusted for size.
 The CARB received little evidence from either party on the impact of size on value.
-The CARB, in its experience, accepted the arguments of the Complainant that the two comparables established a range which supported the request for an assessed rate of \$18.00 per sq. ft.
+So, the CARB, using its judgment, accepted the arguments of the Complainant that the two comparables established a range which supported the request for an assessed rate of \$17.50 per sq. ft.